4 out of 5 rating

 Lush UK also made a Something Wicked Lotion and perfume for forum members only in 2009 or 2010.
 It was SO good.

 Ingredients: Cocoa Butter, Almond Oil, Perfume, Ginger Oil, Jasmine Absolute, Oakmoss Absolute.

 Lush Times 2006 description: Possibly the Queen of our new bath melt selection.
 Ginger and jasmine envelope you in a sensual haze of soft, warm, welcoming swirls of glittery, moisturising foam.
 Wicked in every sense of the word.

-This is what the Something wicked melt looked like during halloween 2008, with a dark pink red glitter.
+This is what the Something wicked melt looked like one year only during halloween 2008, with a dark pink red glitter.

 Here’s an 8 second video showing my something wicked perfume.